atata-framework/atata.io/components/base-components/pageobject.md

 Represents the base class for the page objects.
+Also executes `TriggerEvents.Init` and `TriggerEvents.DeInit` triggers.

 #### Syntax